seligman/all-the-colors/README.md

 A C# application based off the idea and top-voted post in this [code golf post](https://codegolf.stackexchange.com/questions/22144/images-with-all-colors).

 The basic idea is to create a single image that shows all of the possible colors.
 The top voted post used a unique method of starting with a set color, then picking random pixels near a set pixel that look similar to the drawn pixels.
-To give you an idea of what this looks like, here's an image of a [completed render](images/wallpaper.png) that I use for my wallpaper, and here's an [early animation](https://www.youtube.com/watch?v=mO7VuqLNK1w) showing how this process picks pixels.
+To give you an idea of what this looks like, here's an image of a [completed render](images/wallpaper.png) that I use for my wallpaper, and here's an [animation](https://youtu.be/m7JmG6O09Lc) showing how this process picks pixels.

 I liked the result, so I expanded on it a bit, with two ideas: